ravendb/docs/Documentation/7.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/queue-etl/aws-sqs.markdown

 {PANEL: The transformation script}

-The [basic characteristics](../../../../server/ongoing-tasks/etl/basics) of an Azure Queue Storage ETL script are similar to those of other ETL types.
+The [basic characteristics](../../../../server/ongoing-tasks/etl/basics) of an Amazon SQS ETL script are similar to those of other ETL types.
 The script defines what data to **extract** from the source document, how to **transform** this data,
-and which Azure Queue to **load** it to.
+and which SQS Queue to **load** the data to.

 ---

 #### The loadTo method

-To specify which Azure queue to load the data into, use either of the following methods in your script.
+To specify which SQS queue to load the data to, use either of the following methods in your script.
 The two methods are equivalent, offering alternative syntax:

 * **`loadTo<QueueName>(obj, {attributes})`**